Update: Retiree Open Enrollment is coming soon! Please learn more here: Retiree Open Enrollment Website

 - Vacation and Illness Bank Payoff

-Employees in certain classifications are eligible for a payoff of their vacation days and one-half of their accumulated illness bank up to a maximum of 30 days' pay.
+Employees in certain classifications are eligible for a payoff of their vacation days and one-half of their accumulated illness bank up to a maximum 225 hours' pay.
 Please refer to your labor contract or the Non-Represented Employee Manual for details.
-The payoff is included on your last check as an active employee.
+The payoffs are included on your last check as an active employee.
+Please contact Payroll with any questions.

 - Retiree OneCard